deadc0de6/dotdrop/CONTRIBUTING.md

   * fix any deprecated entries (link_by_default, etc)
   * clear empty entries

-In the end it makes sure the dictionary (or parts of it) accessed by the higher layer is clean and normalized.
+In the end it makes sure the dictionary accessed by the higher layer is clean and normalized.

+## higher layer (cfg_aggregator.py)

 The higher layer will transform the dictionary parsed by the lower layer into objects (profiles, dotfiles, actions, etc).